 Only a GP or mental health professional can make a diagnosis.
 A medical doctor will conduct physical

 and mental examinations to identify and analyse your symptoms.
 The mental health assessment

 may consist of a discussion or questionnaire to ascertain:

 - If you or your family members have a history of mental illness, and

 - Whether you have ever encountered events considered triggers for depression or not.

 - Why not reach out to our experienced, qualified online psychologist for depression to obtain an opinion?

 Treatment of Depression

-Depending on the severity and type of depression you are experiencing a doctor will work with you to find the combination of treatments that are right for you.
-Typically multiple treatments are recommended to be used together.
+Depending on the severity and type of depression you experience, your doctor or our online therapist for depression will work with you to find the right treatment combination.
+We generally recommend multiple simultaneous treatments.